Tenjin

 Testing Integration

-• Create subscriptions for test app.
+• Create subscriptions for the test app.

-• Delete the app, reset advertising identifier.
+• Delete the app and reset the advertising identifier.